 BACKUP DATABASE [tinydb] TO DISK = N'\\sqlprod52\\b$\\Backup\tinydb.bak' WITH NOFORMAT, NOINIT, NAME = N'tinydb-Full Database Backup', SKIP, NOREWIND, NOUNLOAD, STATS = 10

 In some situations, dumps may be striped across separate physical locations or transaction log dumps may go to one physical directory and the database dumps to a separate physical directory.
-Since Delphix currently supports one Backup Path, some extra steps are required to allow Delphix to find all of the files if they are written to separate directories and Autodiscover can't be used.
+Prior to Delphix 22.214.171.124, Delphix supported one Backup Path.
+Some extra steps were required to allow Delphix to find all of the files if they are written to separate directories and Autodiscover can not be used.

 This issue typically presents itself in a fault raised by the Delphix Engine when it can't find a backup file.
 For example:

 title | Backup file for the source database was not found in the backup location description | For dSource "AdventureWorks2012", backup file "AdventureWorks_20160711_200006_1.bak" was not found in the backup location "\\sqlprod52\b$\Backup". response | The Delphix Engine will keep checking the backup location for the file. action | Make sure the backup location is correct and the user "Delphix\srvsql" has the required read privileges on it. severity | WARNING

 Delphix 126.96.36.199 and higher enables users to enter multiple backup locations to search for backups when adding new data sources.

 Prior to this release, in order to allow Delphix to find backup files that are located in separate physical directories, some extra setup is needed so that a single Backup Path can be specified that Delphix can recursively search to find all the files: